From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Methodology

 \section{Methodology}

 We propose \textsc{TraceRepair}, a framework that augments static code reasoning with runtime execution evidence.
 As shown in Figure~\ref{fig:framework}, the system comprises a Trace-Guided Debate System operating over a Universal Execution Sandbox.

-Unlike approaches that rely solely on static code generation, \textsc{TraceRepair} actively queries the program state through dynamic instrumentation.
 The workflow proceeds in three phases: